 I was so proud of my mom when she got herself her own Medical Alert System.
 But I was surprised to find that she was leaving her Call Pendant on the back of the toilet.
 I asked her why she wasn’t wearing it.
 She said if she fell, it would probably be in the bathroom.
-She didn’t like wearing the Pendant.
+She didn’t like wearing the pendant.
 Leaving it on the toilet was her compromise solution.
+Not wanting to wear the device is a common problem.

 What is a Medical Alert System?

-A Medical Alert System is a quick and easy way for the elderly to call for emergency help.
+A Medical Alert System is a quick and easy way for seniors and the elderly to call for emergency help.

 Usually the user presses a button for help.
 Newer systems can make automatic calls for specific emergencies.
 They can detect when the user has fallen down, or has failed to answer a “check in” call.